-These native herbs make a gorgeous addition to any flower, herb or veggie garden and are very beneficial to bees, butterflies and other pollinators.
+These native herbs make a gorgeous addition to any flower, herb or veggie garden, and these butterfly-attracting plants are very beneficial to bees and other pollinators.

 In a pollinator garden, Black Eyed Susans are a real hit.
 They provide nectar for bees and butterflies and establish the perfect conditions for moving pollen from plant to plant, thereby supporting life on earth.

 With a lengthy blooming season, you, the bees and butterflies can enjoy Black Eyed Susans throughout the summer months and well into the fall.

 In this article, we will share some tips to help you establish beautiful, useful Black Eyed Susans in your yard and garden.
 We will also share some good tips on making the best use of this hardy, health-giving plant.
 Read on to learn more.

 How tall do Black Eyed Susans get?
 The average height for Rudbeckia hirta plants is about three feet, but it is possible for them to be smaller (i.e. one foot) or quite a bit larger.
 Again, this depends greatly upon location, care and the weather.
 It also depends upon the variety selected.

 Most people know the tall, bright yellow native version of the plant, known as Sonora.
 This typical variety sports deep black eyes and bright yellow blooms.

 However, you’ll find a smaller variety ideal for limited spaces.
 Toto is a dwarf variety that looks like the full-sized plant and better choice for container gardening.

 How To Grow Black Eyed Susan From Seed?